 Whether you are an SME manager or a monitoring analyst, you are undoubtedly facing this problem and must control a budget dedicated to monitoring which is limited.

-At TKM we have also created IZINOV solutions which provide a truly accessible alternative to SMEs or startups.
+IZINOV solutions which provide a truly accessible alternative for SMEs or startups.

 MONITORING APPROACH: A NOT SO COMPLICATED BUT ESSENTIAL PROCESS